ghigliottin-AI/ghigliottin-AI.github.io/README.md

 The w1,...,w5 in the payload is a random game from the Development Data.

-You can check that the POST request was sent by the official RES by checking if the *Authorization* field in the header of the request matches the authorization string you received after registering the system.
+You can verify that the POST request was sent by the official RES by checking if the *Authorization* field in the header of the request matches the authorization string you received after registering the system.

-At this point you should send a POST request to the `callback URL` with the `secret` key in the `Authorization` field of the header and the following payload:
+At this point you should send a POST request to the `callback URL` with the `secret` key in the `Authorization` field of the header and the following payload (as form data):
 ```json
 {
   "game_id": 111,